Duration (finance): Analogy

 Imagine a long plank set along a timeline that begins today.
-Each future cash flow is a small weight placed on the plank at the year it arrives.
+Each future cash flow is a small weight placed on the plank at the cash flow time.
 Heavier weights correspond to cash flows with larger present values.
 If you slide a single support under the plank to the point where the system balances, that balance point is the time-centre of all the weights.

 If most of the weight lies far along the plank the balance point sits further from today and the bond is more sensitive to a change in yields.
 If weight is concentrated near the start through high coupons or short maturity the balance point moves inward and sensitivity falls.
 This time-centre corresponds to Macaulay duration.

 Now tilt the ground by a very small amount.
 The plank drops a little and, for such a small tilt, the vertical drop at the balance point is almost exactly proportional to the tilt.
 That proportional response mirrors modified duration, which gives the first-order change in price for a small change in yield.

 With a larger tilt the motion does not remain proportional because the plank follows a curve.
 The extra curvature in the response explains convexity and shows why the second-order term matters for larger yield moves or for cash-flow patterns that make the curve more pronounced.

 If the ground does not tilt uniformly but is raised or lowered under specific years, different parts of the plank move by different amounts.
 That picture matches shifts in the term structure and motivates measures such as Fisher–Weil duration and key-rate durations, where sensitivity depends on which maturities move.